chr0m0s/glyphgrid/README.md

-# glyphgrid
+# glyphgrid - Watch my algorithm create a set of "glyphs" related to your input.

+## A javascript program for fun
+This webapp was built built for you using the [p5.js](https://p5js.org/) javascript library.

+![glyphgrid](img/342_glyphs_matthias_jaeger.jpg)
+#### Rendered image: Trying to get the grid right

+## 1. User input
-Watch my algorithm as he arranges letters on a canvas.
-Based on your input, a responsive grid is created.
-Your words are set in the font Cousine-Regular by Steve Matteson.
+Give the program a word or a sentence and submit your text.
+After your input a responsive grid is created. that  For this design I used [Cousine](https://fonts.google.com/specimen/Cousine?selection.family=Cousine) a beautiful sans serif by Steve Matteson.
 Font size and grid depend on the number of letters entered.
 Each single letter is resolved into an object with a variety of moving points.
 These individual dots are moved in each frame of the animation and draw delicate patterns on the canvas.

-![glyphgrid](img/342_glyphs_matthias_jaeger.jpg)

 # Dependencies
-This app was built using the [p5.js](https://p5js.org/) javascript library.
-While building this I was influenced by [Jona Hoier](http://jonahoier.net/) and the teachings of [Daniel Shiffman](http://shiffman.net/)

 # File structure
+A basic index.html

 ## - root
 - index.html